 - Bring toilet paper!
 Each cabin has a lovely little outhouse nearby.
 Sometimes there’s toilet paper too.
 Sometimes there’s not.

 - Porcupines love, love, love the salt on your boots and in your pee.
 Don’t leave your clothes or shoes outside, and don’t pee near the cabin.

 - You have to reserve your cabin for at least two nights on weekends.
-If you want your pick of cabins, reserving a month out should do the trick.
+If you want your pick of cabins, reserving at least two months out should do the trick.